4 Pillars of Design – Part 2

 Information Messages

 That’s all about Interaction.
-Let’s understand how Visual Design impacts the Interaction.
-Visual design shows the current status of interaction (which functions are active and which not).
+Let’s understand how Visual Design impacts Interaction.
+The visual design shows the current status of interaction (which functions are active and which are not).

-These are the not the only thing which we need to take care of when designing but various input methods also remains a challenge.
+These are not the only thing that we need to take care of when designing but various input methods also remains a challenge.
 Let’s explore this more:

-1. Keyboard + Mouse: Switching from a keyboard to mouse slow down users by 3-8 keystrokes.
-This can be solved by minimizing device switching by keeping site or application either keyboard or mouse oriented.
-Also designer can provide keyboard shortcuts for trained users whenever possible.
+- Keyboard + Mouse: Switching from a keyboard to a mouse slows down users by 3-8 keystrokes.
+This can be solved by minimizing device switching by keeping the site or application either keyboard or mouse-oriented.
+Also designers can provide keyboard shortcuts for trained users whenever possible.

-2. Touch Interface: Gestures, such as swipe or double tap needs to be visually depicted and required a low learning curve.
-Data entry should be reinforced with strong visual, audio and/or haptic (tactile) feedback.
+- Touch Interface: Gestures, such as swipe or double tap need to be visually depicted and require a low learning curve.
+Data entry should be reinforced with strong visual, audio, and/or haptic (tactile) feedback.

-Let’s use these basics tips and design a beautiful, usable product for your users.
+Let’s use these basic tips and design a beautiful, usable product for your users.

 Related Articles: